 What Are Friends For?

 Epicurus’ view on the value of friends has often been romanticised and equally often misunderstood.
-Epicurus himself seems to present contradictory views regarding the value of friendships.
-So does Epicurus want us to exploit our friends for our own good or not?
+Here, we discuss Epicurus’ philosophy of friendship.

 We should also note that the ancient Greek does not always distinguish clearly between friendship and love.
 Aristotle talks of different types of “philia,” some of which are clearly closer to love, while others might describe relationships as distant as those of business partners or travellers who are taking the same boat.
 So this passage might actually be talking about all kinds of human relationships, from that of business associates to that of lovers – and so perhaps it would be better to translate it as “…by far the most important is the maintenance of affectionate human relationships.”